vinaygopinath/androidtutorial/app/views/concept_lessons/_android_setup.md

 The ADT is installed and ready, you will notice that the installation is slef contained that means you just need to have the ADT folder to run the development enviorment

+###USB Debugging

+If you are planning to deploy the Android app to your phone(if AVD,Ignore this section), it is essential to turn on USB Debugging in your Android phone.

+*On most devices running Android 3.2 or older, you can find the option under **Settings > Applications > Development**.
+*On Android 4.0 and newer, it's in **Settings > Developer options**.

+> Watchout: On Android 4.2 and newer, Developer options is hidden by default.
+To make it available, go to Settings > About phone and tap Build number seven times.
+Return to the previous screen to find Developer options.

 ##Understading ADT Folders
 Now we have unzipped the ADT from the file we downloaded, double click on the new folder to go inside, lets see what the 2 folders inside ADT are